Mentalab-hub/explorepy/docs/usage.rst

 """"""""""""""""""

 **find_device**
 Scans for nearby explore-devices.
-Prints out Name and MAC address of the found devices
+Prints out Name and MAC address of the found devices.

 **acquire**
-Connects to device, needs either MAC or Name of the desired device as input
+Connects to device, needs either MAC or Name of the desired device as input.

-* ``-a`` or ``--address``    Device MAC address (Form XX:XX:XX:XX:XX:XX).
+* ``-a`` or ``--address``    Device MAC address (form XX:XX:XX:XX:XX:XX).
 * ``-n`` or ``--name``       Device name (e.g. "Explore_12AB").